 \section{Conclusion and Outlook}

-We have presented NGSED, a new wavefunction-based method used to treat systems with both e-e and e-ph interactions, taking advantage of both variational non-Gaussian transformations and exact diagonalization.
-The variational part of the wavefunction avoids the combinatorial phonon degrees of freedom, while the full many-body electronic state minimizes bias and allows for the complexities associate with electronic correlations.
+We have presented NGSED, a wavefunction-based method used to treat systems with both e-e and e-ph interactions, taking advantage of both variational non-Gaussian transformations and exact diagonalization.
+The variational part of the wavefunction avoids the challenge of treating an excessively large Hilbert space for phonons, while the full many-body electronic state minimizes bias and allows for the complexities associate with electronic correlations.
 We presented the formalism for this method using a generic e-ph system, where the e-ph coupling is $g_\qbf$, the e-e interaction is $U_\qbf$ and the phonon energy is $\omega_\qbf$ are allowed to be momentum dependent.
 We applied the NGSED method to the Hubbard-Holstein model, where we compare with various other approaches.
 To assess the bias incurred by our variational ansatz we have benchmarked against numerically exact DQMC results on the Holstein model.
 The consistency with DQMC results justifies the correctness of NGSED, at least for the Holstein type of e-ph coupling.

 With this new method, we have examined the ground-state properties of the 2D Hubbard-Holstein model.
-While in the limiting cases where one of the interactions being dominant, our results are consistent with known conclusions, we found interesting and delicate structures near the transition.
-We show that the boundary of the AFM phase is on the $u<2\lambda$ side, which is consistent with some known exact results in 1D and variational results in 2D, but has not been completely explained yet.
+While in the limiting cases where one of the interactions is dominant, our results are consistent with known conclusions, we have found interesting and delicate structures near the transition.
+We show that the boundary of the AFM phase is on the $u<2\lambda$ side, which is consistent with the known exact results in 1D and variational results in 2D, but has not been completely explained yet.
 With the information of the entangled e-ph wavefunction, we provided an intuitive picture of this boundary shift from the effective e-e interaction point of view.
-We demonstrate that the traditional local Lang-Firsov transformation overestimates the impact of phonons by neglecting their momentum fluctuation.
-The advantage of the NGSED method is reflected in part by the capability to capture these fluctuations and physically address the origin of the boundary shift.
+We demonstrate that the traditional local Lang-Firsov transformation overestimates the impact of phonons by neglecting their uneven momentum distribution.
+The advantage of the NGSED method is its efficacy for capturing this distribution and physically addressing the origin of the boundary shift.